r-lib/lintr/README.md

 ### .lintr File Example

-An example file that uses 120 character line lengths, excludes a couple of files, disables a specific lintr, and sets different default exclude regexs follows:
+Below is an exmaple .lintr file that uses:

+- 120 character line lengths
+- Excludes a couple of files
+- Disables a specific lintr, and;
+- Sets different default exclude regexes

 ```
 linters: with_defaults(line_length_linter(120), commented_code_linter=NULL)